-How to Use Competency Management to Comply with ISO Standards in your Organization
+How to Use Competency Management to Comply with ISO Standards in Your Organization

 There are many different ISO Standards, and sometimes it can be hard to understand which ones are the most suitable for your business.
-While some are industry-specific, many of the most popular standards are broad-reaching and can be implemented into an organization, no matter what sector it is in.
-If you are not certified and are interested in certification, or want to add more, we have outlined the ten most popular standards below.
+While some are industry-specific, many of the most popular standards are broad-reaching and can be implemented in an organization, no matter what sector it is in.
+If you are not certified, interested in certification, or want to add more, we have outlined the ten most popular standards below.
 Read on to learn about each standard, their impact on the businesses that employ them, and how competency management software can and should be used to comply with the standards.

 Maintaining consistency and quality across industries and nations is challenging.
 In a global marketplace, one way to maintain these necessary checks and balances is with international standards, also known as ISOs.
 These standards represent a trusted symbol of quality.
 Becoming ISO certified allows your business to gain international recognition by meeting the standards that are important to your industry.
 It shows commitment to those standards and can be recognized by potential customers, existing customers, and your staff.

-The International Organization for Standardization is an independent and non-governmental organization that develops the standards to ensure the efficiency, safety, and quality of products, services, and systems.
+The International Organization for Standardization is an independent and non-governmental organization that develops standards to ensure the efficiency, safety, and quality of products, services, and systems.
 The standards include requirements, specifications, guidelines, or characteristics that can be applied consistently within an industry.

 What are the top 10 most popular ISO Standards?